Kaisha (The Sopranos): Synopsis

 Carlo disposes of Fat Dom's head in a sewer drain in Connecticut, while Benny blows up Phil's wire room.
 By chance, Phil is walking towards the place with a woman when it explodes, and they are blown onto their backs.

 At a sit-down mediated by Little Carmine, Phil and Tony agree to end hostilities.
-However, it falls apart when Carmine thoughtlessly mentions Phil's murdered brother Billy; Phil, enraged, insults Tony and Carmine before storming off.
+However, things go wrong when Carmine thoughtlessly mentions Phil's murdered brother Billy; Phil, enraged, insults Tony and Carmine before storming off.
 Phil then discusses his next step with his capos Gerry, Butchie DeConcini, and Albie Cianflone.
 When Phil rejects Butchie's suggestion to kill Tony, Butchie suggests picking "somebody over there."
 Later, Agent Harris quietly tells Tony that his sources in the FBI are saying that someone in his organization may be in danger of retaliation by the Lupertazzi family.

 Phil has a heart attack.
-At first, Tony is elated but later surprises the New York mobsters by visiting Phil at the hospital.
-Tony tells Phil what he learned from his coma; tells him to take his time recovering and enjoy his grandchildren and the good things in life, and says that later there will be enough for everyone.
-Phil is left emotional by the scene, breaking down in tears.
+At first, Tony finds joy in his misfortune; but later surprises the New York mobsters by visiting Phil at the hospital.
+Tony shares with Phil the spiritual knowledge that came to him in his coma; tells him to take his time recovering and enjoy his grandchildren and the good things in life, and says that later there will be enough for everyone.
+Phil is left emotional by the scene, silently tearing up.

-Tony completes the Jamba Juice deal and tries to revive his relationship with Julianna, only to learn that she is now Christopher's lover, having met him at an AA meeting.
+Tony completes the Jamba Juice deal and tries to revive his relationship with Julianna, only to learn that she is now Christopher's mistress, having met him at an AA meeting.
 The two relapse into drug use, telling themselves that they can integrate the drugs into their lives.
 Chris tells Tony and the crew he is seeing a black girl named Kaisha, who he prefers not to introduce to them.
 Eventually, he tells Tony the truth in order to prevent him from finding out that he is using drugs again.
 Tony acts indifferent, but to Dr. Melfi he expresses his anger that his reward for marital fidelity is Chris's relationship with the woman he desired for himself.